Table of Contents Widget for Website - Poper

 3. 03

-Embed the snippet on any page
+Embed the snippet on a supported page

 Works everywhere